fishmingyu/GeoT/README.md

 dst = index_scatter(dim, index, src, reduce, sorted=True) → Tensor
 ```

-Unlike the traditional scatter_reduce operation, we mandate that `dst` and `src` have the same number of dimensions.
-The index is constrained to just one dimension.
-It is also required that `index.size(dim) <= src.size(dim)` for the specified `dim` argument.
+Contrary to the conventional [scatter_reduce](https://pytorch.org/docs/stable/generated/torch.Tensor.scatter_reduce_.html#torch.Tensor.scatter_reduce_) operation which allows for flexibility in the dimensionality of dst and src, our approach necessitates that both dst and src tensors share an identical number of dimensions.
+This constraint aligns our method more closely with the [index_reduce](https://pytorch.org/docs/stable/generated/torch.Tensor.index_reduce_.html#torch.Tensor.index_reduce_) operation.

-For a 3-D tensor with `reduce="sum"`, the output is calculated as follows:
+E.g. For a 3-D tensor with `reduce="sum"`, the output is calculated as follows:

 ```
 dst[index[i]][j][k] += src[i][j][k]  # if dim == 0